(The audio version of this post can be found on the Interconnected YouTube channel):

 Every runaway successful story is built on a mystical alignment of timing, resources, and an almost un-human level of hard work, patience, and dedication by extraordinary humans.
 TSMC is one of these stories.
 These stories are impossible to replicate, but are there lessons to be learned, especially for the US and China?

 In this regard, there are more similarities than differences between the two superpowers.
-Both countries have a surprisingly short-term perspective when it comes to building its own semiconductor manufacturing, even though the TSMC experience clearly shows that it’s a multi-decade process.
+Both countries have a surprisingly short-term perspective when it comes to building their own semiconductor manufacturing, even though the TSMC experience clearly shows that it’s a multi-decade process.
 China has its “Made in China 2025” plan.
 The Biden administration’s proposed $50 billion program will surely not go beyond 2024, just given the American presidential electoral calendar.
 Despite governing via two different political systems, short-termism has infected both, because both leaderships are under pressure to “deliver”.

 Multi-decade time horizon would be the first lesson I would draw.